jnanakp/jnanakp/README.md

 ## 🌱 Beyond Work

-If it’s not Data, it’s probably 🍵 Matcha, ✈️ Travel, 📸 Snaps, 🍴 Food, or 🎶 Beats.
+If it’s not Data, it’s probably 🍵 Matcha, ✈️ Travel, 📸 Snaps, 🍴 Food, or 🎶 Beats

 ---